duojs/duo/Readme.md

 You can pass an array of files to `main` in the `component.json` file.
 This will tell Duo all the entry files it needs to traverse.

-If Duo discovers an asset like an image or font along the way, it will automatically symlink it to your `build/` directory.

 Here's an example root `component.json` that we could use to build our app:

 ```json